 Stages of a panic attack

 The way stages of a panic attack present can very greatly.
-Sometimes panic attacks can come on unexpectedly and suddenly while other times they may feel like they are building more slowly.
+Sometimes they can come on unexpectedly and suddenly while other times they may feel like they are building more slowly.
 Being aware of your early panic symptoms can help you stop them in their tracks.
 I often feel dissociated, nauseous, and chest tightness early on.
 When this happens, I now know it’s time to slow down and begin panic attack home treatment and to let others in my house know what’s happening so they can better support me.
 After onset comes the full experience of the panic attack which again generally lasts under 10 minutes and then after there is a wind down period.
 It is very common to feel exhausted after a panic attack and important that you rest and practice self-care.

 Panic Attack Treatment at Home

-Learning panic attack treatment at home can make panic attacks much more tolerable and even reduce your chances of having them.
+Learning treatment at home can make panic attacks much more tolerable and even reduce your chances of having them.
 The best panic attack treatments involve reconnecting with the present and leaning into the panic (which I know sounds crazy).

 To reconnect with the present…